-Statistics on index sets with more than one dimension of support and, frequently, an implicit 2-norm.
+Statistics on fields with index sets of more than one dimension of support and, frequently, an implicit 2-norm.

-Especially, processe on a continuous index set with continuous state and undirected interaction.
+Especially, for processes on a continuous index set with continuous state and undirected interaction.
+Usually not calculated on fancy manifolds, but plain old euclidean space.
 Lattice models are frequently considered spatial statistics, but more arbitrary graph structures usually get filed under undirected graphical models/random fields.
 For spatial point processes I will make a new notebook.
 There are many other random fields we might also wish to infer that also relate to spatial index sets, and these can be taxonomised as I notice their existence.

-I’m also curious about how spatial statistics generalise to high-dimensional fields such as fitness landscapes, loss functions, and embedding of network processes in space, and other stuff that doesn’t spring to mind.
+I’m curious about how spatial statistics generalise to high-dimensional fields such as fitness landscapes, loss functions, and embedding of network processes in space…

-This is not about Geographic Information Systems, although some of those do use spatial statistics.
+This is not about Geographic Information Systems, or other spatial data viz although presumably some of those do use spatial statistics.

 Spatial point processes